paulh4x/ComfyUI_PHRenderFormerWrapper/README.md

 -   **🔧 Advanced Mesh Processing:** Includes nodes for loading, combining, remeshing, and applying simple color randomization to your 3D assets.
 -   **💡 Lighting and Material Control:** Easily add and combine multiple light sources and control PBR material properties like diffuse, specular, roughness, and emission.
 -   **↔️ Full Transformation Control:** Apply translation, rotation, and scaling to objects within the scene.
--   **⚡ In-Memory Processing:** The entire scene preparation pipeline, from loading meshes to generating the final HDF5 data for the model, is handled in-memory to maximize speed and avoid disk I/O.

 ---